 PRICE:For your first step in identifying a good investment property, find a single-family residence offered below market value.
 However, keep in mind that the reason the home is bargain priced is just as important as the price tag.
 Homes in need of minor repairs or cosmetic updates might seem like a great deal, and often they are – just be sure that the house does not have extensive damage or require major repairs.
 Buying a fixer-upper might seem like a good idea, but anything you spend making the property habitable must be factored into your rental margin.
+Let’s be honest, you don’t want to have to go out of your way to start a landscaping business just to get the front and backyard of a property in good condition.
 Look for properties that are in good shape but are underpriced, perhaps because the sellers are in a hurry or have estimated the value of their home incorrectly.
 If you need help finding the right investment property, use a great local Bakersfield Real Estate Agent that can answer the questions you have.

 LOCATION: Another important factor in choosing an investment property is location.
 It may be a cliché, but the location of the home may determine whether you will be able to profit from your investment.
 Check out the neighborhood carefully, including the number of other rentals nearby and how much similar homes are renting for.
 Areas with low crime rates, good schools, good employment, proximity to public transportation and shopping opportunities, or other appealing features are ideal.
 Watch out for areas with a lot of vacant rentals or low rents – both indicate potential trouble.
 Your ideal location will offer single family homes that have relatively low market values but comparatively high rents.